 Best Places to visit in Southern Italy

+Looking for top 10 places to visit in southern Italy?
 If you’re visiting the south of Italy you can’t leave the one and only capital of pizza aside, you have to go to see Naples in its entirety, no doubt one of the best places to visit in southern Italy.
-From the high-class areas of Vomero to Spaccanapoli where you’ll find some of the most authentic food and atmosphere you’ll ever live.
+From the high-class areas of Vomero to Spaccanapoli where you’ll find some of the most authentic food and atmosphere you’ll ever live ( looking for Naples apartments for rent?
+Check our apartments in Naples Italy).
 Near the area of Spaccanapoli is where you’ll find San Gregorio Armeno, that is famous for its nativity scene sculptors, that work on them all year long.
 Plus some beautiful squares that you’ll have to visit.
 I’d advise getting a guide cause in Naples there are so many things to see, that even the most navigated traveler won’t be able to find everything.
-So, if you’re in Naples ask your southern Italy resort to help you find a guide.
+So, if you’re in Naples ask your southern Italy resort to help you find a guide ( discover the city with our complete guide about Naples).

 One of the most important places near Naples, going further south, is the Amalfi Coast.
 If you’re familiar with the Genovese 5 Terre, this is the sunny southern-limoncello drinking version.
 Nothing wrong with that at all, actually maybe a bit more fun for that.
 Jokes aside, you have to drive through this area cause you’ll have some of the most spectacular views, we’re talking colorful seafront towns, crystal clear sea, coves.
 I mean what else do you need for convincing?
 You’ll find some of the best beaches of southern Italy.